vidaud/seta/seta-doc/docs/user-guide/communities.md

     - Can upload a document.

-## {==Manage a Community==}
+## Manage a Community

-In public communities people can become members without manager approval and viewers (people who aren't members)can upload a document. {== You can choose to approve members and viewers as participants before they publish a document. for the first time==}.
+In public communities people can become members without manager approval and viewers (people who aren't members) can upload a document. {== You can choose to approve members and viewers as participants before they publish a document. for the first time==}.
 Once someone is approved as a participant {==you can still require manager approval of their future documents==}.
 If you are a manager of a private Community you can choose to turn on membership approval for your Community.
 This means creators or managers will have to approve membership requests before someone can join the Community.

 ### Manage the upload of documents for a Community